No Space? No Problem! — Organizers Share 5 Simple Ways to Store Clothes Without a Dresser

 4. In a cubby system

-A cubby shelf is a form of open shelving ideas that helps bring their owner's personality into their space, as you can see the items in the storage.
-The shelves on a traditional bookcase may be narrow and not always the best to sit baskets on but with an adult-sized cubby-style shelf, such as the Cube Organizer at Target, the square shelves will offer more than enough space to make your storage solution work effectively.
+A cubby shelf is a form of open shelving ideas that helps bring personality into a space.
+The shelves on a traditional bookcase may be narrow and not always the best to sit baskets on, but with an adult-sized cubby-style shelf, such as the Cube Organizer at Target — the square shelves will offer more than enough space to make your storage solution work effectively.

 Linda Samuels, certified professional organizer and founder of Oh, So Organized!, says, "This type of system is beneficial when you want to maximize organization, minimize maintenance, and don’t have a closet or dresser.
 Each bin, which resides within a cubby, can be designated for a specific type of clothing, and you can label the containers to make it even easier to retrieve and return clothing to their homes."